Organisation profile

 Madsen, N. (Participant), Moeslund, T. B. (Participant), Pedersen, M. (Participant), Irlind, A. F. (Participant), de Jonge, N. (Participant), Lund Nielsen, J. (Participant), Johansen, A. S. (Participant), Humblot-Renaux, G. (Participant), Eskildsen, M. (Participant), Østergaard, S. K. (Participant) & Ørsted, M. (Participant)

-Impact: Public policy impact, Other impact
+Impact: Public policy impact, Green impact

 -